daylamtayari/website/content/resume.md

 ### Bishop Fox - Incoming Security Consultant 1 (May 2022)

-Incoming penetration tester intern at Bishop Fox, starting in May 2022.
+Incoming penetration testing intern at Bishop Fox, starting in May 2022.

 ## Projects: